ScriptsForData/dpress/README.md

 The script will detect if is rar or zip extension and use the tool with their arguments.
 The output will go to a new directory with compressed file name.

 ### Arguments:
-You can give to script some arguments to get different behavior that decompress only.
+You can give to script some arguments to get different behavior:

 | Argument | Description                                                                                 |
 |----------|---------------------------------------------------------------------------------------------|